pytask-dev/pytask/docs/source/how_to_guides/the_data_catalog.md

 # The `DataCatalog` - Revisited

-This guide explains more details about the {class}`~pytask.DataCatalog` that were left out of the [tutorial](../tutorials/using_a_data_catalog.md).
+This guide explains more details about the `pytask.DataCatalog` that were left out of the [tutorial](../tutorials/using_a_data_catalog.md).
 Please, read the tutorial for a basic understanding.

 ## Changing the default node

-The data catalog uses the {class}`~pytask.PickleNode` by default to serialize any kind of Python object.
+The data catalog uses the `pytask.PickleNode` by default to serialize any kind of Python object.
 You can use any other node that follows the {protocol}`~pytask.PNode` protocol and register it when creating the data catalog.

-For example, use the {class}`~pytask.PythonNode` as the default.
+For example, use the `pytask.PythonNode` as the default.

 ```python
 from pytask import PythonNode